 A Little Girl’s Future Transformed

-A beautiful story from GFA World’s archives tells about the day a cook at a GFA-supported Bridge of Hope center noticed an elderly woman begging on the street.
+A beautiful story from GFA World’s archives tells about the day a cook at a GFA-supported Child Sponsorship Program center noticed an elderly woman begging on the street.
 The cook was distressed because the older woman had a little girl, filthy and dressed in rags, in tow.

 Knowing that adult beggars will often use children as bait to receive monies, then pocket the funds and do nothing for the child, the cook challenged the older woman, “Why are you exploiting this child?”